Detector signal characterization with a Bayesian network in XENONnT: Signal Classification

-Subsequently, for both S1 and S2 signal simulations, once the arrival times of photons are computed, the currents in the PMTs are simulated using a model of the PMT and digitizer response with sampling time resolution of 10~ns~\cite{XENON:2022vye}.
+Subsequently, for both S1 and S2 signal simulations, once the arrival times of photons are computed, the currents in the PMTs are simulated using a model of the PMT and digitizer response with sampling-time resolution of 10~ns~\cite{XENON:2022vye}.
 Then, using \verb|straxen|, PMT signals are scanned for PMT ``hits" above a threshold.
-PMT hits are grouped iteratively into clusters with adjacent hits within a 700~ns time window, forming a waveform that can subsequently be classified as an S1, S2, or ``unknown" by \verb|straxen|.
-In XENONnT simulations and SR0 data-taking, every waveform is saved with a fixed number of 200 samples.
-Sample duration in XENONnT can vary from a few tens of ns for an S1 signal and up to few hundreds of ns for an S2 signal, to accommodate the full waveform within the fixed 200-sample interval.
+PMT hits are grouped iteratively into clusters with adjacent hits within a \mbox{700-ns} time window, forming a waveform that can subsequently be classified as an S1, S2, or ``unknown" by \verb|straxen|.
+Hits with no neighbors in the time window are treated as isolated hits.
+In XENONnT simulations and SR0 data taking, every waveform is saved with a fixed number of 200 samples.
+Sample duration in XENONnT can vary from a few tens of nanoseconds for an S1 signal and up to few hundreds of nanoseconds for an S2 signal, to accommodate the full waveform within the fixed 200-sample interval.

 We augmented the training data in the low-area range where signal classification is particularly challenging in SR0.
-To this end, we simulated a set of S2-only signals with [1,~10]~electrons (at very low ER interaction energies, S1 signals are rarely able to be observed).
-Additionally, a very pure ($>$99.9\%) measured sample of single-electron S2 signals, produced from a highly-emitting electron source near the gas region, was added to ensure that experimental effects at these low areas were represented in the training sample despite any limitations in modeling at these low areas.
+To this end, we simulated a set of S2-only signals with [1,~10]~electrons (at very low ER interaction energies, S1 signals are rarely observable and are below the energy threshold of 1~keV used in the low-energy ER analysis).
+Additionally, a very pure ($>$99.9\%) measured sample of single-electron S2 signals, produced from a highly emitting electron source near the gas region, was added to ensure that experimental effects at these low areas were represented in the training sample despite any limitations in modeling at these low areas.
+The measured \mbox{single-electron} data represented 2.5\% of the training data, the cause of which was a short between the bottom screening and cathode electrodes which produced intermittent, localized bursts of single electrons that could be tagged via their position to the location of their source.
 In total, the simulation and measured data used in training and evaluation consisted of 10$^6$ waveforms with ground-truth labels.